Elspeth Sandys

 Weaving contemporary themes local and international, The Body Politic explores the collapse of democracy around the world in a satirical examination of lives in a Wellington apartment complex.

 ‘Sandys has been an observer or participant in some of the most significant moments and movements of New Zealand writing.
-She’s recorded our culture, aspirations, identity.’ -The Herald
+She’s recorded our culture, aspirations, identity.’ - NZ Herald

 Recent Work